Praz314159/Ideological-Population-Dynamics/README.md

 polarization -- conceptualized here as "component separation", a recapitulation of entropy -- and protecting a culture of institutionalized disconfirmation.

+<h2>File Descriptions</h2>

 The files/folders in this repository are as follows:

-1. Organization_model.py --> This is contains the two major classes that comprise the model, namely, "Individual" and "Organization", which is composed of individuals.
+1. **Organization_model.py**: This is contains the two major classes that comprise the model, namely, "Individual" and "Organization", which is composed of individuals.
-2. run_experiments.py --> This is the command line interface that allows one to easily run simulations that test various parameters.
+2. **run_experiments.py**: This is the command line interface that allows one to easily run simulations that test various parameters.
-3. Characteristic_Eqs_Solver.m --> This is a MatLab script meant to solve, for various initial conditions, the system of differential equations that fully characterizes the ideological population dynamics of an organization.
+3. **Characteristic_Eqs_Solver.m**: This is a MatLab script meant to solve, for various initial conditions, the system of differential equations that fully characterizes the ideological population dynamics of an organization.
-4. "Mathematical Characterization of System" --> This is a PDF that contains a more rigorous mathematical description of the model.
+4. **"Mathematical Characterization of System"**: This is a PDF that contains a more rigorous mathematical description of the model.
 This document is currently in progress.
-5. Reference Papers --> This folder contains academic literature that has informed this research.
+5. **Reference Papers**: This folder contains academic literature that has informed this research.
-6. Resultes-Figures --> This folder contains various plots that have been generated from simulations over the course of this project.
+6. **Resultes-Figures**: This folder contains various plots that have been generated from simulations over the course of this project.
-7. Notes.txt --> This document is a "progress journal" of sorts, that contains my thoughts during development.
+7. **Notes.txt**: This document is a "progress journal" of sorts, that contains my thoughts during development.

-Here is a rough description of the model:

-MODEL ASSUMPTIONS:
+<h1> Model Description </h1>

+<h2> Model Assumptions </h2>

 1. No correlation between incompetency and ideology
 2. 3 basic hiring modes: Default (D), Leadership Self-Replication (SR), Anti Leadership Self-Replication (ASR)
-3. Individuals change their mind through speaker-listener interactions.
-This is how the model is evolved.

    SR Mode: